jacoB2RS/sensor-system/README.md

 Goal: build a multi-node IMU system that streams motion data in real time and can be used for technique analysis in sports (initial focus: cross-country skiing).

-The system is designed to support:
-- deterministic sampling
-- multiple sensor nodes
-- real-time streaming
-- offline analysis
-- machine learning for technique segmentation and error detection

 ---

 # System Overview